darwino/xpages-runtime/README.md

 ## Building

-To build this project, you must have a Mavenized version of the XPages runtime from Domino 10.0.1, as created by using the "XSP Artifacts" preferences pane in [Darwino Studio](https://www.darwino.com).
+To build this project, you must have a Mavenized version of the XPages runtime from Domino 10.0.1, as created by using the "XSP Artifacts" preferences pane in [Darwino Studio](https://www.darwino.com) or the [generate-domino-update-site](https://github.com/OpenNTF/generate-domino-update-site) tool.

 ## Running